 In the distance, over the Solway Firth, individual buildings in Dumfries and Galloway are distinct through the autumn haze.
-The glowing white buildings of factories in Newbie, and further back the brutalist boxes of Chapelcross Power Station… colossal nuclear robot-headed border reivers staring menacingly towards England…
+The glowing white buildings of factories in Newbie, and further back the brutalist boxes of Chapelcross Power Station… like colossal nuclear robot heads of border reivers staring menacingly towards England…

 Given the reason they were built was to manufacture weapons-grade plutonium, their intent is even more menacing than their look.

 Far nearer, a concrete jetty stretches out a little into the sea.
 Now you may know by now that I have a thing about piers and my plan to tick off every one of them around the coast.
 This one barely fits the description, but what the hell, it’ll only take 30 seconds to get to the end.

 Beyond the concrete, a line of wooden posts emerges from a small mass of rocks, stretching out to a navigational marker.
 That wasn’t very exciting as piers go.

 The route continues northwards along a pleasant clipped grass promenade until I arrive at the small village of Skinburness.